mamtapatidar/Personal_Mamta/README.md

 ### ✨ Fun Facts:

-- 🌈 **I love vibrant colors:** My designs often feature bright, fresh color schemes.
+🌐 Data Engineering Enthusiast: Passionate about building scalable data pipelines and transforming raw data into actionable insights.
-- 🖥️ **Frontend Focus:** I enjoy building modern, interactive web components using React.js and Framer Motion.
+🤖 RPA Developer: Skilled in automating workflows and optimizing business processes using robotic process automation (RPA) tools.
-- 🎓 **Lifelong Learning:** I’m always exploring new technologies and tools to expand my skill set.
+🎓 Lifelong Learner: Continuously exploring new technologies and tools to stay at the forefront of data engineering and automation advancements.
 ---

 ### 📊 GitHub Stats: